Home / Methodology

 Blueprint mapping

-Every practice item on the site is tagged to a specific objective in the official exam blueprint published by the relevant certifying body.
+Track-specific practice items are tagged to objectives in the official exam blueprint published by the relevant certifying body; general-pool quizzes are not blueprint-mapped and are labeled as such.
 The blueprint is the authoritative document that describes what the exam covers and how heavily each topic is weighted.
 We re-validate the mapping any time a certifying body publishes a new exam version.

 Difficulty calibration

 Each question carries a difficulty tag of easy, medium, or hard.
 These are not arbitrary — they correspond to the rough mix you should expect on the real exam: roughly 25% easy items that test recognition of vocabulary and core facts, roughly 50% medium items that test the application of a concept to a brief scenario, and roughly 25% hard items that test analysis, comparison, or troubleshooting across multiple concepts.
-Within each practice test on the site, the mix of easy/medium/hard is chosen to mirror the published distribution for the corresponding real exam.
+Within track-specific practice sets, the mix of easy/medium/hard is chosen to approximate the published distribution for the corresponding real exam.

 Editorial review